Tower of Babylon

 Text by Giulio Carlo Argan

-Pasmore's work is all about research on closed-eye perception.
+Pasmore's work is all a research on perception with closed eyes.
 The eyes never cease to perceive, when they no longer see an external reality they see their own.
 The spots that we see forming and moving under the eyelids show that the eyes live and pulsate even when they do not serve to inform us about the reality of the world.
 In short, the eye does not cease to perceive and imagine: it could be said that an optical imagination precedes mental imagination, but it would not be right because the separation between physical and psychic or, worse, spiritual is a prejudice and Pasmore's painting proves it.
 On the other hand, images with closed eyes come from visual emotions, therefore they have a mnemonic component, just like the plausible or the fantastic imagination.
 From a scientific point of view, Pasmore's research is illuminating because it captures and studies the image before it is the image of something.
 More correctly it will be said that the generator is a pure luminous emotion, that is, of a light that exists but does not illuminate anything and generates images that are not images of something.
-Pasmore's work must therefore be framed in modern research and on the substance and the intellectual function of perception; indeed, it is the one that goes back most to its origin because it considers the physical reality of the eye regardless of its function.
+Pasmore's work must therefore be framed in modern research and on the substance and the intellectual function of perception; indeed, it is the one that goes back to the origin the most because it considers the physical reality of the eye regardless of its function.